YouwangDeng/YouwangDeng.github.io/_posts/2019-07-04-Leetcode-String-Notes.md

 - use `Integer.MAX_VALUE / 10` and `Integer.MAX_VALUE % 10` to check `overflow`
 - string is a linear structure, could use `Dynamic Programming` to solve `optimization problems`
 - `Regular expression matching` is a `DP` or recursion problems, just try out all possiblilities
+- brute force solution to visite each character in the string once